mdn/content/files/en-us/mozilla/add-ons/webextensions/api/devtools/panels/extensionpanel/createstatusbarbutton/index.md

 - `disabled` {{optional_inline}}
   - : `boolean`.
 Whether the button is disabled.
 - `iconPath` {{optional_inline}}
   - : `string`.
 Path to the new icon of the button.
+The file should contain a 64x24-pixel image composed of two 32x24 icons.
+The left icon is used when the button is inactive; the right icon is displayed when the button is pressed.
 - `tooltipText` {{optional_inline}}
   - : `string`.
 Text shown as a tooltip when user hovers the mouse over the button.